TWUOnline/multi-access/pages/09.SME/default.md

 **Instructional Designer (ID)** - works with instructors to design online courses.

 **Facilitator** - In some modalities, courses will have a facilitator to guide students in their learning at designated Learning Labs.
-Note Facilitators are not subject matter experts, but are training in online learning facilitation (see [Graduate Certificate in Adult Learning: Coaching and Facilitation](https://www.twu.ca/leadership-ma/graduate-certificate-adult-learning-coaching-and-facilitation))
+Note Facilitators are not subject matter experts, but are training in online learning facilitation (see [Graduate Certificate in Adult Learning: Coaching and Facilitation](https://www.twu.ca/leadership-ma/graduate-certificate-adult-learning-coaching-and-facilitation)).

-**Synchronous** -
+**Synchronous** - It means that the instructor and the students are engaged in the same course content and each other at the same time, but may do so from different places.
+In order to hold live classes or meetings, instructors interact in real time through streaming audio, video, and presentations.

 **Asynchronous** - Asynchronous learning in an online environment allows students to access information at their own pace and does not include a live lecture component, however, there could be a prerecorded component as part of the online learning experience.